They are hurting too.

 Don’t be opinionated, as you give him the space to vent.

 In venting without your rebuttal, he has an outlet to release the pain.

 Someone to vent to.

 Someone he talks to on a sincere level without the fear of being judged.

 Be that person.

 The other scenario I touched on earlier was that of arguments.

-It makes us feel like we got our revenge and we were able to implement some kind of emotional damage on the other person.
+It makes us feel like we got our revenge and we implemented emotional damage on the other person.

-You should try to figure out why these arguments happen.
+Figure out why these arguments happen.